 For that reason, ECPC has continued working to ensure that the rights of cancer patients are respected.
-We launched the survey "Mapping EU Member States' response to the COVID-19 pandemic and cancer".
-This was done to monitor the experience of cancer patients, cancer survivors and cancer carers across Europe.
-This survey was available in all EU languages.

-Kathi Apostolidis served as President of ECPC until November.
-In December, Ken Mastris was elected as new President of ECPC.
-As he already stated, during his mandate he will be totally committed to promote patients' equality in cancer treatment and foster better quality of life for cancer patients and cancer survivors, in all of Europe.
-He will focus on working more closely with ECPC Members and stakeholders, as a multi-stakeholder approach is key to increase the quality of life of cancer patients in Europe and beyond.
+Kathi Apostolidis, the President of ECPC has been more than ever committed to promote patients' equality in cancer treatment and foster better quality of life for cancer patients and cancer survivors, in all of Europe.

+She worked more closely with ECPC Members and stakeholders, as a multistakeholder approach is key to increasing the quality of life of cancer patients in Europe and beyond.